 The details tool brings out the fine details and texture in your mobile phone photos.
-Although you can apply it on any picture, this tool works very well with pictures that have some texture in them like wood gain, rust, paint peeling and fabric etc
+Although you can apply it to any picture, this tool works very well with pictures that have some texture in them like wood gain, rust, paint peeling and fabric, etc

 Once you have tapped details, you can swipe up and down to select between structure and sharpening.

-Structure: This option works best with concrete objects that have a texture which you want to pop out.
+Structure: This option works best with concrete objects that have a texture that you want to pop out.
 Swipe left or right to increase or decrease the texture.